rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

 \end{bmatrix}}\_{\vec{u}}.
 $$

-Stacking everything together like this leads to $A$ being $8 \times 8$ and, since it is square and we assume it to be full rank, we can solve the matrix equation to get our vector of transform parameters, $\vec{v}$, simply by inverting
+Stacking everything together like this leads to $A$ being square and, if we assume it to be full rank, we can solve the matrix equation to get our vector of transform parameters, $\vec{v}$, simply by inverting $A$:
-$A$:

 $$
 \vec{v} = A^{-1} \vec{u}.